frogqween/RIPPit/README.md

 Notes
 - Duplicate skipping: uses yt-dlp download archive at data/archive.txt
 - Metadata/cover art: enabled where possible via ffmpeg
-- If you select MP4 but the best stream is WebM/AV1 and you don’t force re-encode, it will fall back to WebM or MKV to avoid quality loss.
 - If a site changes, updating yt-dlp usually fixes it: .\.venv\Scripts\python -m pip install -U yt-dlp

 Planned (v1.1)